The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 But it's not all sweetness and light out there.

-If a white Republican president of the United States appointed a white male as his next Supreme Court justice, and upon the inspection of his record, it was discovered that of the 29 full-time tenured or tenured uh uh track faculty that he hired as dean of Harvard Law, nearly all of them were white men.
+If a white Republican president of the United States appointed a white male as his next Supreme Court justice, and upon the inspection of his record, it was discovered that of the 29 full-time tenured or tenured track faculty that he hired as dean of Harvard Law, nearly all of them were white men.

 This would dominate the headlines.

-But what if the choice were made by a black Democrat president, and it was a woman, a white woman, a white Democrat woman.
+But what if the choice were made by a black Democrat president and it was a woman, a white woman, a white Democrat woman?

-Some of you may not like the fact that I'm focusing on the race of the individual, but when diversity is raised, the person's skin color, gender, and background are considered germane to the discussion, and if there is silence from black and female organizations, their race and gender matter as well.
+Some of you may not like the fact that I'm focusing on the race of the individual, but when diversity is raised, the person's skin color, gender, and background are considered germane to the discussion.

 We may very well witness this now that President Obama has selected Elena Kagan to replace the retiring Justice John Paul Stevens.

-He has said that of the 29 positions Kagan had a chance to fill, 29 or 28 were white, and one was Asian American.
+He has said that of the 29 positions Kagan had a chance to fill, 29 or 28 were white and one was Asian American.

-And of the group, only six were women, five white and one Asian American.
+And of the group, only six were women, five white, and one Asian American.

 So he's very, very, very, very, very upset.

-And he goes on to say in this piece that uh feminist and civil rights groups should demand answers about Kagan's diversity record.
+And he goes on to say in this piece that feminist and civil rights groups should demand answers about Kagan's diversity record.

 So they're not all ecstatically happy out there on the left with this nomination.